Fady-Esam/Fady-Esam/README.md

 <h4>
-        I am a Software Developer with strong foundations in software engineering and hands-on experience in Flutter for mobile apps development.
+        I am a Software Developer with strong foundations in software engineering and hands-on experience in Flutter for mobile apps development.<br>
-        Skilled in building desktop applications using VB.NET/C# WinForms with DevExpress and developing robust backend systems with ASP.NET Core Web API and SQL Server.
+        Skilled in building desktop applications using VB.NET/C# WinForms with DevExpress and developing robust backend systems with ASP.NET Core Web API and SQL Server.<br>
         Enjoying and thrilled learning, solving challenges, and contributing to meaningful, innovative tech projects while continuously growing in the industry.
 </h4>